callstack/react-native-testing-library/website/docs/MigrationV12.md

 While potentially breaking, this should not cause issues in tests if you are using recommended queries and Jest Matchers from Jest Native package.

-Problematic cases may include: examining `type` property of `ReactTestInstance`, referencing other nodes using `parent` or `children` props, etc.
+Problematic cases may include: directly checking some prop values (without using Jest Native matchers), referencing other nodes using `parent` or `children` props, examining `type` property of `ReactTestInstance`, etc.

 ## 3. `container` API has been renamed to `UNSAFE_root`.